skip to content

 Biography

 Simon’s first degree was in Chemistry at Essex University before joining the Metropolitan Police in 1992.
 He returned to education in 2009 undertaking an MBA (with distinction) at Warwick Business School.
 His dissertation was on a trial of e-engagement tactics to improve confidence in policing.
-Simon came to The Institute of Criminology in Cambridge in 2016 as a student on the Masters in Applied Criminology and Police management program.
+Simon came to the Institute of Criminology in Cambridge in 2016 as a student on the Masters in Applied Criminology and Police management program.
 His thesis was on the solvability factors for anti-Semitic and Islamophobic hate crime in London.
+He presented the findings of his MSt research at the 2018 Annual Meeting of the American Society of Criminology and at the 11th Cambridge Evidence Based Policing conference.
 Until his research there had been no quantitative faith hate crime solvability work in the UK due to sample size issues.
 He graduated with a course and thesis distinction.
-Simon then came back to the Institute of Criminology in 2018 to start his PhD.
+Simon returned to the Institute of Criminology in 2018 to start his PhD.

 Research

-Simon’s research interest has followed on from the learning from his MSt. around solvability.
-The MSt addressed a very narrow area of faith hate crime solvability with some environmental factors considered.
-The PhD is examining which crime circumstances, discretionary solvability factors and environmental factors are the best predictors of solvability for all volume crime types.
+Simon’s research interest has followed on from the learning from his MSt around 'solvability'.
+His MSt addressed a very narrow area of faith hate crime solvability with some environmental factors considered.
+His PhD is examining which crime circumstances, discretionary solvability factors and environmental factors are the best predictors of solvability for all volume crime types.

 Publications